E4S-Project/e4s-alc/docs/basics/supported_software.rst

 .. contents::
    :depth: 3

 ``e4s-alc`` needs in-code implementations in order to support container technologies, as well as operating system.
 For the former, ``e4s-alc`` needs to implement the generation of the container definition file in the format of the container technology.
-For the latter, ``e4s-alc`` needs to implement the specifics of analysing the base image, as well as know which os-packages need to be installed for the image building to function correctly.
+For the latter, ``e4s-alc`` needs to implement the specifics of analysing the base image, as well as to know which os-packages need to be installed for the image building to function correctly.

 ---------------------
 Container software